mirandatatiana/NewReactMovieApp/README.md

 Movie List Page:

 Display a list of popular or trending movies.
-Each movie card show the movie's title, poster, release date.
+Each movie card shows the movie's title, poster, and release date.
 Implement pagination to navigate through multiple pages of movie results.
 Fetch Data from TMDb API
-Implement React Router for navigation between movie list and detail pages.
+Implement React Router for navigation between movie lists and detail pages.

 Movie Detail Page: